1. Who Can Participate?

 2. How much does it cost?

-The minimum donation per team is $1,500 to participate in the Music City Blitz.
+Each team is required to donate or fundraise a minimum of $1,500 to participate in Music City Blitz.

 3. Why do you ask for $100 before team spot is reserved?